 Just two months after 9/11, Cote organized a Congressional hearing where PPFF bomb blast experts briefed members of Congress on the range of technologies available to protect windows in federal buildings.

-In 2004, when Hurricane Charley roared ashore in Punta Gorda, Florida, Cote saw an opportunity for protective glazing manufacturers to document the efficacy of their technology (impact-resistant windows/doors, hurricane shutters and window films) in protecting people and property from hurricanes.
-Under Cote’s direction, the PPFF teamed up with noted structural engineers from ABS Consulting to launch Project Safe Windows, a comprehensive research initiative to evaluate window damage in Hurricane Charley.
-The culmination of Project Safe Windows was the publication of Finding the Breaking Point, an acclaimed report authored by Cote and his colleagues that documented the success and failure of various window protection technologies.
+In 2004, Cote teamed up with noted structural engineers from ABS Consulting to launch Project Safe Windows, a comprehensive research initiative to evaluate window damage in Hurricane Charley.
+The culmination of Project Safe Windows was the publication of Finding the Breaking Point, an acclaimed report authored by Cote and his colleagues that documented the success and failure of various window protection technologies in all four hurricanes that struck Florida in 2004.
 The report was peer reviewed by a noted structural engineer and was hailed by Craig Fugate, then the Director of Florida’s Division of Emergency Management.

 Other players in the disaster safety marketplace tapped Cote for his expertise.
 Following Hurricane Katrina, the Pharmaceutical Research and Manufacturers of America (PhRMA) sought to develop an initiative to better coordinate the biopharmaceutical industry’s response to major disasters.
-PhRMA retained Disaster Safety Strategies to help develop Rx Response, which became a highly respected public-private partnership that was actively engaged in responses to Hurricanes Ike, Gustav and Sandy.
+PhRMA retained Cote to help develop Rx Response (now called Healthcare Ready), which became a highly respected public-private partnership that was actively engaged in responses to Hurricanes Ike, Gustav and Sandy.